UKHO/docs/quality-assurance/test-code-standards.md

 * When writing End-to-End tests consider if these tests can be moved down to the integration level for improved speed and reliability.

 ## UI Testing
-### Integration or End-to-End Tests using web browsers
+### Integration/End-to-End Tests using web browsers
 * Define the aims for your UI tests.
 UI tests which test the UI in isolation (with faked back-end dependencies) can be considered UI integration tests (you're asserting the UI code's behavior with a web browser).
 UI tests which require multiple back-end services to be stood up are considered UI End-to-End tests.
-* Aim for more UI Integration tests than UI End-to-End tests
 * The preferred UI test framework is Playwright for new projects, however other test frameworks such as Cypress are used in UKHO.
 If you are unsure please contact the test leads for guidance.
 * Keep the UI tests in the same project as the UI source code.
 * Use the same language as the UI source code.
 UKHO's preferred UI framework is Angular, therefore most UI tests should use TypeScript.